 If you are planning on visiting a place that is calm and serene then Yuksom is worth giving a shot.
 The word Yuksom, in its essence, means a meeting place of three learned monks!
 We bet you didn't know that and it is interesting to know, isn’t it?
 This popular Indian travel getaway is situated on the western side of Sikkim and is a place that holds quite great significance when it comes to exploring this region’s culture and traditions.

-Yuksom is an unexplored town which is a must-visit if you are in a mood of relaxing and unwinding from the regular chaos of life.
-It's appealing natural beauty along with its vibrant culture attracts people from all over India not in small numbers but in throngs.
-One can also see many curious foreign nationals roaming around to know more and more about the Indian culture.
+Yuksom is an unexplored town that is a must-visit if you are in the mood of relaxing and unwinding from the regular chaos of life.
+Its appealing natural beauty along with its vibrant culture attracts people from all over India not in small numbers but in throngs.
+One can also see many curious foreign nationals roaming around to know more and more about Indian culture.